How to Support a Loved One Diagnosed with Breast Cancer

 Be patient and understanding: Dealing with breast cancer can bring forth a whirlwind of emotions.
 It is important to be patient and understanding with your loved one as they navigate through their emotional roller coaster.
 Offer reassurance that it is normal to experience a range of emotions and that you are there to support them throughout.

-See also Breast Cancer Awareness: Why It Matters
+See also Breast Cancer Myths Debunked

 Seek professional help if needed: If you notice that your loved one is struggling to cope or their emotional well-being is severely impacted, encourage them to seek professional help.
 Suggest consulting a therapist or counselor who specializes in cancer-related support.
 Assure them that seeking professional help is a sign of strength and self-care.